Get Started

 Quick Check

-Verify your Node.js version by running node --version
+Verify your Node.js version by running node --version in your terminal.
+You should see v18.0.0 or higher.

 Installation